JREAM/config-server/readme.md

 - I am excluding the `$ sudo` command, because it's too repetitive, just `$ sudo su` to save time.

-# Searching
+## Searching

+Search for a filename from system path

+    $ find / --name filename

+Search the contents of a file

+    $ cat filename | grep "text-to-find-here"

-Search in the current directory
+Search within files in the current directory

     $ grep -Ril "text-to-find-here" .

     R (recursive)
     i (case insensitive)
     l (show the file name, not the result itself)

 ## Enable PPA Repositories